-Roche requires that the following documents are in place before the support can be initiated:
+Roche requires that the following documents are in place before support can be initiated:

-- a fully executed IIS safety data exchange agreement between the sponsor and Roche
+A fully executed IIS safety data exchange agreement between the sponsor and Roche, as applicable

 All funding requests will be assessed to ensure that they do not exceed local fair market value.
 Funding requests for expenses not associated with the conduct of the study are strictly prohibited.